<?xml version="1.0" encoding="UTF-8"?>

 <channel>

-<title><![CDATA[Big Ole Bike Bash... - All Forums]]></title>
+<title><![CDATA[Big Ole Bike Bash - All Forums]]></title>

-<description><![CDATA[Big Ole Bike Bash... - http://www.sammes.co.uk/forum]]></description>
+<description><![CDATA[Big Ole Bike Bash - https://www.sammes.co.uk/forum]]></description>

 <generator>MyBB</generator>